 Pony Express Home Station No 1, Barn & Museum

-As you enter this building, you are in the only Home Station on the Pony Express route still remaining on the original site.
-The 1859 building is built of limestone that was hauled by oxen from south of Marysville.
-The annex is also built of limestone.
+Enter the only Home Station on the Pony Express route still remaining on the original site.
+The 1859 barn is built of limestone that was hauled by oxen from south of Marysville.
 Vent holes for horses are still in the building, where antique wagons, a blacksmith shop, and more are displayed.

 In the Museum annex, which is also built of limestone, you'll find Pony Express memorabilia and a variety of other items.
 The mezzanine depicts the beginning of the Pony Express to its demise when the telegraph came into existence.
 See a replica of an original stagecoach, a mochilla, a popcorn wagon and Marysville's first post office.

 The annual re-ride of the Pony Express is held during the month of June and travels from St. Joseph, Missouri, to Sacramento, California, and vice versa the next year.

 OPEN mid April-October.
 HOURS: Mon-Sat 9am-4pm and Sun 12pm-4pm.
 Group tours available by reservation.